nest/nestml/doc/pynestml_toolchain/middle.rst

 `Figure 2.1 <#fig2.1>`__, it may be beneficial to regard model transformations as a part of the target-format generating backend and encapsulate all components required for a specific target in a single subsystem.
-Following these principles, the overall PyNestML architecture has been implemented in the following way: A rich and powerful frontend is followed by a small collection of workflow governing and assisting components, which are in turn concluded by several, independent code
+Following these principles, the overall PyNESTML architecture has been implemented in the following way: A rich and powerful frontend is followed by a small collection of workflow governing and assisting components, which are in turn concluded by several, independent code